Passion Project

 Tries to confirm each order with a follow-up call

-How might we make it easier and quicker for Corner-Store Chaw Chaw to order from suppliers?
+How might we simplify and speed up ordering for Corner-Store Chaw Chaw?

 Shop verification